 Mice hate dogs, but not as much as they hate cats.
 Dogs scare small animals and have a strong hate/love relationship with cats.

 Researchers have studied the behavior of several species of African mice.
-They found that while rodents stayed away when any domestic pets are present (dogs or cats), they ventured back into a home sooner if only a dog was around.
+They found that while rodents stayed away when domestic pets were present (dogs or cats), they returned to a home sooner if only a dog were around.

-The rodents wouldn’t come back to a home if there is a cat around.
+The rodents will not return to a home if a cat is around.
 Interestingly, they also found the deterring effect of dogs was more significant when cats were present.